Skip to content

 The Circuit

-The track gradually fell into disrepair until Austrian telecoms company A1 provided the funds to redevelop the venue, bringing Formula One racing back to Austria in 1997.
+The track fell into disrepair at the end of the 1980s, but Austrian telecoms company A1 provided the funds to redevelop the venue, bringing Formula One racing back to Austria in 1997.
 It would continue to host Grands Prix for the next six years, before again being dropped from the calendar after the 2003 event.
-2014 marked the first Austrian Grand Prix for 11 years and was spectacularly well attended by fans from across Europe.
+The Austrian Grand Prix returned in 2014 and has been a staple the F1 schedule ever since.

 • First GP